Wendyfff0616/FlappyCat/README.md

 ![image](https://github.com/Wendyfff0616/FlappyCat/assets/169350460/5f092994-46c0-4070-82de-b919adfbc718)

 ## Appendix
-Images of cats are drew by myself.
+Images of cats are drawn by myself.
 The origin drawings are in the *pixel* folder.